 Exercising your ISOs early in the calendar year is not an AMT avoidance strategy.
 You will need to report the bargain element and pay the AMT on the tax return for the calendar year you exercise.

-What exercising early in the calendar year may do is help you manage cash flow by allowing you to use the same shares you exercised early in the year to pay the AMT in the following year.
+What exercising early may do, however, is help you manage cash flow by allowing you to use the same shares you exercised early in the year to pay the AMT in the following year.

-While we always hope that the stock price goes up, your stock price can go down between the time you exercise early in the calendar year and the year end.
+While we always hope that the stock price will go up, your stock price can go down between the time you exercise early in the calendar year and the end of the year.

-In this scenario, you might owe significant AMT on the bargain element value at exercise (when the stock price was high) even though the value of your stock is actually down.
+In this scenario, you might owe significant AMT on the bargain element value at exercise (when the stock price was high) even though the value of your stock is down.
 In a worst-case scenario, the AMT bill could be more than the value of the stock itself.

 While both of these come at less favorable rates than the original long-term capital gains tax that you’d probably rather pay, they are potentially better than holding shares that aren’t worth much and having a big AMT bill to boot.